I'm Holding the Linewhile others are raising their prices!

 - Non-owned & Hired Auto Liability – for subcontractors and employees

 * The above is only a partial list of the insurance coverage that you may need for your real estate investment property.
 Take the time to sit with your professional insurance broker/agent and have him or her advise you of all the insurance protection that is necessary for your real estate investing operation.

 This report does not have the space to advise you of all the potential insurable risks you have in your real estate investing operation.
-You need to counsel with your insurance professional.
+You need to be counseled by your insurance professional.

 As mentioned above, most Land Trusts formed by individuals to hold title to their real estate are formed as Revocable.
-This gives you the flexibility to change the Trust Agreement at will but, does not give as much asset protection benefit as the Irrevocable Land Trust.
+This gives you the flexibility to change the Trust Agreement at will.
+A Revocable Land Trust though does not give as much asset protection benefit as the Irrevocable Land Trust.

 While it is true that an Irrevocable Land Trust has much more asset protection value than the Revocable type, the Grantor should be careful not to create a “gift” to the beneficiary (assuming the Grantor is not the Beneficiary) as this would create a taxable event.

 Some so-called “experts” state that the privacy aspect of a Land Trust is not legitimate.
 They point out that several states require full disclosure of the beneficiaries of a trust for a transfer of title to be valid.
-While it is true that some states (PA, HI & AZ) require beneficiary disclosure, this is a simple problem to solve.
-All one needs to do is make a Personal Property Trust the beneficiary of the Land Trust and the ultimate beneficiary is still not revealed!
+While it is true that some states (Arizona, Pennsylvania, and Hawaii) require beneficiary disclosure, this is a simple problem to solve.
+All one needs to do is make a Personal Property Trust the Beneficiary of the Land Trust and the ultimate beneficiary is still not revealed!